aimms/language-reference/non-procedural-language-components/set-set-element-and-string-expressions/set-element-expressions.rst

 .. rubric:: Selecting elements

-AIMMS offers special iterative operators that let you select a specific element from a domain. :numref:`table:set-expr.elem-iter` shows all such operators that result in a set element value.
+AIMMS offers special iterative operators that let you select a specific element from a domain. :ref:`this table <table:set-expr.elem-iter>` shows all such operators that result in a set element value.
 The syntax of iterative operators is explained in :ref:`sec:set-expr.set.sort`.
 The second column in this table refers to the required number of expression